Colorado Rockies minor league players: Jack Mahoney

 Jack Murphy Mahoney (born August 13, 2001) is an American professional baseball pitcher in the Colorado Rockies organization.

 Mahoney attended St. Viator High School in Arlington Heights, Illinois, where he played baseball as a shortstop and pitcher, football as a quarterback, and basketball.
 After graduating, he played college baseball at the University of South Carolina.
 In 2021, his freshman year, he posted a 1.62 ERA over 14 games before undergoing Tommy John surgery, forcing him to miss the remainder of the 2021 season and all of the 2022 season.
 Mahoney returned to play as a junior in 2023 and started 17 games, going 7-4 with a 4.16 ERA and 84 strikeouts.
 After the season, he was selected by the Colorado Rockies in the third round of the 2023 Major League Baseball draft.

-After signing with the Rockies, Mahoney made his professional debut with the Arizona Complex League Rockies, pitching a total of two innings for the season.
-He was assigned to the Fresno Grizzlies to open the 2024 season.
-In late July, he was promoted to the Spokane Indians, with whom he finished the year.
+After signing with the Rockies, Mahoney made his professional debut with the Rookie-level Arizona Complex League Rockies, pitching a total of two innings for the season.
+He was assigned to the Single-A Fresno Grizzlies to open the 2024 season.
+In late July, he was promoted to the High-A Spokane Indians, with whom he finished the year.
 Over 23 games (22 starts) between both teams, Mahoney went 6-7 with a 3.90 ERA and 115 strikeouts over 120 innings.
-For the 2025 season, he was assigned to the Hartford Yard Goats.
+For the 2025 season, he was assigned to the Double-A Hartford Yard Goats.
 Over 24 starts, Mahoney went 3-10 with a 5.93 ERA, 81 strikeouts, and 46 walks over 104 2/3 innings.
 After the season, he was assigned to play in the Arizona Fall League with the Salt River Rafters.
+Mahoney opened the 2026 season with Hartford and made 13 starts in which he had a 7-1 record, a 1.99 ERA, and 64 strikeouts over 68 innings.
+He was promoted to the Triple-A Albuquerque Isotopes in August and pitched to a 0-2 record with a 6.21 ERA across eight starts.